-The Utzon Room is the smallest performance venue that offers a stunning close up experience of the Sydney Opera House's extraordinary architectural features, with spectacular views across Sydney Harbour and the Royal Botanic Gardens.
+The Utzon Room is the smallest performance venue, offering a stunning close-up experience of the Sydney Opera House's extraordinary architectural features, with spectacular views across Sydney Harbour and the Royal Botanic Gardens.

-The capacity, dependant on venue layout, ranges from 100pax in banquet style up to 210pax in seated theatre style.
+The capacity, dependant on venue layout, ranges from 100 in banquet style up to 212 in seated theatre-style.